 MASTER OF SCIENCE (CHEMISTRY)

-Eligibility for admission in First Year of M.Sc.
-(Chemistry) is (The student can choose the course only when she had chemistry in graduation) with at least 50% marks in B.Sc.
+Eligibility for admission in M.Sc. chemistry is B.Sc. examination (with chemistry) of any University with at least 50% marks.
 With regard to admission on reserved category seats government rules will be applicable.

 SCHEME OF EXAMINATION